-OTP Bank Plc. (hereinafter: OTP Bank, Bank or Company) treats the development and maintenance of an advanced corporate governance system, conforming to Hungarian and international standards, as a key priority.
-A reliable governance system, accurate financial planning, responsible management and the appropriate control mechanisms are what form the basis for efficient and profitable operation.
+OTP Bank Plc. (hereinafter: OTP Bank, Bank or Company) regards the development and maintenance of an advanced corporate governance system that conforms to local and international standards as being of primary importance.
+A reliable governance system, accurate financial planning, responsible management and the appropriate control mechanisms provide a stable basis for efficient and profitable operation.

-To this end, the Bank is continuously reviewing and developing its corporate governance practices.
+In the interests of this, the Bank continuously reviews and develops its corporate governance practices.

-Our corporate governance practice is an important means of ensuring the fulfilment of our strategic objectives.
-Accordingly, within the effective statutory frameworks, we have developed a corporate governance system that simultaneously ensures the confidence and satisfaction of our customers, growth in shareholder value, and our socially responsible corporate conduct.
-There is no perfect, universally applicable corporate governance solution through which every goal can be achieved as efficiently as possible.
-For this reason we continuously monitor our governance practices, identifying any deficiencies arising as the result of external and internal changes, and effect those modifications that best serve the fulfilment of our objectives.
+Our corporate governance practice is one of the key elements in ensuring we are able to achieve our strategic objectives.
+Accordingly, within the statutory parameters, we have developed the corporate governance system in a way that simultaneously ensures the confidence and satisfaction of our customers, growth in shareholder value, and socially responsible corporate conduct.
+There is no perfect, universally applicable corporate governance solution that is always able to ensure the achievement of every goal in the most efficient manner possible.
+For this reason we continuously monitor our practices, identifying any deficiencies that might arise from external and internal changes, and implement the modifications that best serve the fulfilment of our objectives.

-The resulting governance structure, optimised to suit our objectives, takes into account the special characteristics of our operations as well as the statutory, supervisory and stock-market requirements that apply to the Bank, while also endeavouring to comply with the related Budapest Stock Exchange (hereinafter: BSE) guidelines.
-The purpose of the BSE's corporate governance guidelines is for the governance and operating structures of stock exchange-listed companies to be transparent and comparable based on a uniform set of criteria.
-This enables investors, taking into consideration the special characteristics of a given company's operations, the complexity of its activities, and the statutory requirements related to its risk management and financial reporting, to make a well-founded judgement regarding the extent to which the given corporate governance practice ensures reliable and profitable operation.
+The governance structure adjusted to these objectives reflects the specific characteristics of our activity, as well as the statutory, supervisory and stock-exchange requirements that apply to the Bank, including the guidelines of the Budapest Stock Exchange (hereinafter: BSE).
+The aim of the BSE's corporate governance guidelines is to ensure that the governance and operating structure of listed companies is transparent and comparable based on a uniform set of criteria.
+This enables investors, taking into consideration the specific characteristics of a given company's operations, the complexity of its activities, and the statutory requirements related to its risk management and financial reporting, to make a well-founded judgement regarding the extent to which the given corporate governance practice ensures reliable and profitable operation.

-Like all organisations that provide financial and investment services, the operations of the Bank are, to a high degree, regulated in statutory provisions.
-As a consequence, not only certain business activities, but our operations as a whole are regulated in detail and monitored by the authorities on a continuous basis.
-The individual internal control functions (risk management, compliance, and internal audit) have to conform to strict standards, and their effectiveness must be attested not only within the internal corporate governance system, but also to the satisfaction of the external supervisory authorities.
-All these factors guarantee purposeful, comprehensive and verified risk management procedures, as well as reliable and appropriately supervised data reporting.
+Like all organisations that provide financial and investment services, the Bank's activity is, to a high degree, regulated in statutory provisions.
+As a consequence, not only certain of our business activities, but our operations as a whole are regulated in detail and monitored by the authorities on a continuous basis.
+The individual internal control functions (risk management, compliance, and internal audit) have to conform to strict standards, and their effectiveness must be evidenced not only within the internal corporate governance system, but also to the satisfaction of the external supervisory authorities.
+All these factors assure purposeful, comprehensive and controlled risk management procedures, as well as reliable and appropriately supervised data reporting.
 Therefore, our status as a financial and investment service provider requires us to implement complex and effective corporate governance practices that simultaneously ensure responsible conduct towards clients and shareholders, reliable operation, and long-term profitability.